aks5bx/NCAA_Model_Comparisons/README.md

 | SVM  | CGWin% (2)  | 0.05608979710101595  |
 | SVM  | SOS (2)  | 7.13719786347017e-07  |
 | SVM  | SOS  | 0.0026918549589998522  |

+This table gives us data that confirms that Strength of Schedule data is significantly different in cases where the game prediction ends up correct versus cases where the game prediction ends up incorrect.
+However, it does not confirm a secondary finding where Steals Per Possession (2) and Block % (2) are also indicators.
+(Although it should be noted that Block % for team 1 does show up in this chart).
+It is imperative to note that while this indicates statistical significance for Strength of Schedule, a lack of indication (in the case of Block % and Steal/Pos), does not mean there is no statistical significance.
+It merely means that this specific analysis found no statistical significance.

 ## Notes and Limitations